tmzh/tmzh.github.io/_posts/2020-09-20-gpt-3-and-prospects-of-artificial-general-intelligence.md

 Last year OpenAI released the Generative Pre-trained Transformer 2 (GPT-2) model.
 GPT-2 was a language model with 1.5 billion parameters, trained on 8 million web pages.
 It generated quite a buzz as it could generate coherent text, comprehend paragraphs, answer questions, and summarize text and do all sorts of smart stuff... all without any task-specific learning.
 OpenAI even deemed the model too dangerous to release but eventually ended up releasing them.

 In May 2020, OpenAI released their follow-up GPT-3 model which took the game several notches higher.
-It was trained with 175 billion parameters, using close to half-a-trillion tokens.
+They trained it with 175 billion parameters, using close to half-a-trillion tokens.
 The model and its weights alone would take up 300GB VRAM.
 This is a drastic increase in scale and complexity, anyway you look at it.
-So what can a huge model like this achieve?
+So what can a huge model like this achieve and why has it reinvigorated the talks ?

 ![GPT-3 Training Size](/images/2020-09-26-gpt-3-training-size.png)

 <!--more-->

-GPT-3 can already create poetry, mimic [the writing style of personalities](https://www.gwern.net/GPT-3#literary-parodies).
-It performs better than an average college applicant in [SAT analogy problems](https://arxiv.org/pdf/2005.14165.pdf#page=25), generates [cohesive stories](https://medium.com/@aidungeon/ai-dungeon-dragon-model-upgrade-7e8ea579abfe), writes news articles that are [hard to distinguish](https://arxiv.org/pdf/2005.14165.pdf#page=27) from a human-written article.
+GPT-3 can write poetry, mimic [the writing style of personalities](https://www.gwern.net/GPT-3#literary-parodies).
+It also performs better than an average college applicant in [SAT analogy problems](https://arxiv.org/pdf/2005.14165.pdf#page=25), generates [cohesive stories](https://medium.com/@aidungeon/ai-dungeon-dragon-model-upgrade-7e8ea579abfe), writes news articles that are [hard to distinguish](https://arxiv.org/pdf/2005.14165.pdf#page=27) from a human-written article.
 You can even ask it to do system admin jobs in natural language and it will come up with shell commands and execute them- like a seasoned sysadmin.

 ![Natural Language Shell](/images/2020-09-26-nlsh.png)